puppetlabs/puppet-docs/source/windows/from_source.markdown

 [datadirectory]: ./installing.html#data-directory

-<span class="versionnote">This documentation applies to Puppet ≥ 2.7.6 and Puppet Enterprise ≥ 2.5.
+<span class="versionnote">This documentation applies to Puppet versions ≥ 2.7.6 and Puppet Enterprise ≥ 2.5.
 Earlier versions may behave differently.</span>

-> Note: **Nearly all users should install Puppet from Puppet Labs's installer packages,** which are provided free of charge.
+> Note: **Nearly all users should install Puppet from Puppet Labs' installer packages,** which are provided free of charge.
 [See here for download links and more information](./installing.html).
-The following page is only for advanced users involved in Puppet's development.
+The following procedures are only for advanced users involved in Puppet's development.

 ## Prerequisites

 ### Platforms

-Windows 7, Server 2008, 2008 R2, Server 2003, and 2003 R2 are all supported.
+Puppet Enterprise supports Windows 7, Server 2008, 2008 R2, Server 2003, and 2003 R2.

 ### Ruby